ROCm/instinct-docs/docs/data-science/index.md

 across your business.

 With ROCm-DS you have access to a rapidly expanding set of tools, empowering you to build, manage, and run entire data science workflows directly on AMD Instinct GPUs.
-Say goodbye to data loading bottlenecks in your AI workloads, accelerate your traditional data processing and analysis tasks, and manipulate immense datasets quickly and efficiently in GPU memory.
+Say goodbye to data-loading bottlenecks in AI workloads, accelerate your traditional data processing and analysis tasks, and manipulate immense datasets quickly and efficiently in GPU memory.
 Experience the exhilaration of streamlined AI and data science workloads powered by cutting-edge GPU technology.